ktalanov/ModelScrapOR/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+H.N.
+If someone, for some incomprehensible reason, does this for this POS monstrosity, I will be a) incredibly impressed and b) incredibly concerned for your state of well-being.

-## License
+### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+If you are allergic to links, the summary is:

+- This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
+The license allows for commercial use.
+CC BY includes the following elements:

+Your only obligations are the `BY` part in `CC-BY`, which stand for "credit must be given to the creator|.

-## Acknowledgments
+### Acknowledgments

-- [OpenRouter](https://openrouter.ai/) - For providing the API
+- [OpenRouter](https://openrouter.ai/) - for providing the API and taking my money
-- AI model providers (Anthropic, OpenAI, Google, etc.) - For their amazing models
+- AI model providers (Anthropic, OpenAI, Google, etc.) - for either ending humanity forever or sending us into an age of Utopia

 ## Roadmap